How to Decide Between Offering DDU or DDP

 • End-to-end Tracking.
 Sellers have access to a branded tracking page with accurate delivery dates, precise pickup locations, and direct integration with last mile carriers.

 • High-touch Customer Support.
-Passport will handle the day-to-day international shipping questions and support to enable sellers to focus on growing their global footprint.
+Handling the day-to-day international shipping questions and support to maximize a smooth customs experience, leaving you to focus on growing your global brand.

 • One Simple Rate.
 Best in class parcel shipping, DDP calculator, customer support, and international customs expertise are all included in one flat rate.

 • Compliance Solutions.
-UK and EU VAT compliance service makes Passport the merchant of record for ongoing compliance.
+UK and EU VAT compliance service, having your international provider as the merchant of record for ongoing compliance.
 Fully integrated HS code compliance.
 Regulatory compliance navigation for food, cosmetics, supplements, and other sensitive industries.

 If you’re looking to get into new markets abroad, reach out for a quote.
 Together with Passport we’d love to support your international business.
 Our teams will help make the process smooth for you and a great experience for your customers.